rustanacexd/cc-slash-commands/create-issue-brief.md

-# Rule: Generating a Bug Brief
+# Rule: Generating an Issue Brief
-# Purpose: Template for producing an evidence-backed bug brief that enables reliable reproduction and triage
+# Purpose: Template for producing an evidence-backed issue brief that enables reliable reproduction and triage

 ## Goal

-Guide the assistant to capture complete diagnostic context for a reported defect so engineers can reproduce, investigate, and prioritize the bug efficiently.
+Guide the assistant to capture complete diagnostic context for a reported defect so engineers can reproduce, investigate, and prioritize the issue efficiently.

 ## Output

 - **Format:** Markdown (`.md`)
-- **Location:** `/bugs/`
+- **Location:** `/issues/`
-- **Filename:** `bug-brief-[short-slug].md` (e.g., `bug-brief-checkout-timeout.md`)
+- **Filename:** `issue-brief-[short-slug].md` (e.g., `issue-brief-checkout-timeout.md`)

 ## Invocation

-- Run `/create-bug-brief` in Codex CLI.
+- Run `/create-issue-brief` in Codex CLI.
-- Immediately prompt the user for the path to an existing bug brief markdown file because the CLI does not pass command arguments.
+- Immediately prompt the user for the path to an existing issue brief markdown file because the CLI does not pass command arguments.
-- Confirm the file exists and ends with `.md`; if unavailable, gather the bug report facts interactively before proceeding.
+- Confirm the file exists and ends with `.md`; if unavailable, gather the issue report facts interactively before proceeding.

 ## Process

 1. **Gather Context (Priority Order):**
-   1. Ask the user for the path to a bug report markdown file, verify it ends with `.md`, and read it if present.
+   1. Ask the user for the path to an issue report markdown file, verify it ends with `.md`, and read it if present.
-   2. If no file exists, review the last 10 chat messages to extract bug details.
+   2. If no file exists, review the last 10 chat messages to extract issue details.
    3. If the chat lacks sufficient data, interview the user for the full report.

 2. **Deep Pre-Question Analysis (Ultrathink):** Before asking clarifying questions, think deeply about:
    - Impact blast radius (users, systems, financial risk)
    - Preconditions that may trigger the issue
    - Environment-specific dependencies (browsers, OS, regions)
-   - Historical regressions or similar bugs
+   - Historical regressions or similar issues
    - Required telemetry or logs to gather
    - Potential data integrity or security implications
    - Urgency indicators (frequency, revenue loss, compliance risk)